Kokuse557/Hyprpaper-GUI/README.md

 # Hyprpaper GUI

-A GUI wallpaper selector for Hyprpaper, built in Rust using `eframe/egui`.
+A GUI wallpaper selector for Hyprpaper, built with Rust using `eframe/egui`.

 ## Features
 - Browse and preview image thumbnails